idanshimon/powerball_ai/README.md

 ## Features

-- Fetches the latest Powerball winning numbers from a public API
+- Fetches the latest Powerball winning numbers from a public API (goes back to 2010) or uses local database if not available
 - Sorts the winning numbers by date to train the LSTM model
 - Trains an LSTM model on the historical winning numbers to make predictions
 - Generates a new set of Powerball numbers based on the predictions
 - Replaces any duplicate numbers in the predictions to ensure a valid number set

+## Requirements

+- Python 3.9.5

 ## Usage